Br00t4L17y/Gene-Project/README.md

  where:
   * 0/1(no/with cache): //TODO: Description
-	* btreeFile: //TODO: Description
+	* btreeFile: This is a binary BTree file created by GeneBankCreateBTree
-	* queryFile: //TODO: Description
+	* queryFile: Contains sequences to search for in the BTree
-	* cacheSize: optional argument. //TODO: Description
+	* cacheSize: optional argument.
+Specifies the size of the cache if one is being used
-	* debugLevel: optional argument. //TODO: Description
+	* debugLevel: optional argument.
+Displays output to console if set to 0 or not specified

  Console output will give the results after the program finishes.